ptomasroos/react-native-tab-navigator/README.md

 # TabNavigator
 A tab bar that switches between scenes, written in JS for cross-platform support.
-It works on iOS and Android.
+It works on iOS and Android, and supports iPhone X out of the box.

 This component is compatible with React Native 0.16 and newer.